Feb. 18, 2021Print | PDF

 For example, information garnered through the Student Self-ID Form can be used to:

 Actions can and are being pursued at a program, department, faculty, or office-level and/or through EDI-related commitments such as the Action Plan for EDI and Indigeneity, Strategic Plan for EDI, Canada Research Chairs Program EDI Action Plan, and the Accessibility Plan.

 Any information you provide to Laurier through the form will be kept strictly confidential.
 Before public reporting, all data is stripped of identifying information and grouped to protect your privacy.
 For example, information is summarized into broad categories (e.g. academic programs) to protect the privacy of students.

 Data is stored on secure university servers.
-Data from the form may be transferred and stored in our institutional data warehouse.
+Data from the form may be transferred and stored in the Institutional Research and Planning data warehouse.
 Access to these data will be limited to those who require access to support institutional reporting.
 The University’s Privacy Office has been consulted to ensure your personal information is collected, used, and stored following University Policy 10.1 and the Freedom of Information and Protection of Privacy Act of Ontario.
 This activity has also been approved by the Office of Research Services (File #2020 – 51) per University Policy 8.2.